yihui/yihui.org/content/en/2017-12-08-jenny-bryan.md

 In terms of collaboration, she told us an interesting fact:

 > [...]
-I would work with people in genomics and if I’m completely honest with myself, often my biggest contribution to the paper would be getting all the datasets and analyses organized. [...]
+I would work with people in genomics and if I'm completely honest with myself, often my biggest contribution to the paper would be getting all the datasets and analyses organized. [...]
 And I was like, I have a PhD in stats, why is this my main contribution?

 That also reveals one of the [reasons why](/en/2017/12/formatting-papers/) I don't want to work in academia: I simply wouldn't be able to survive, because I cannot make contributions on statistical methodology or theory.
 I'm not good at or interested in making these kinds of contributions.
 Jenny is a "Spreadsheet Lady", and I'm probably a "Markdown Man".
 RStudio is a perfect place for us.
 I don't need to write grant proposals.
 If I'm interested in working on anything, it often only needs a 5-min video chat or an email before I'm able to actually work on it.
 The total time I spend every week on meetings is about 15 minutes (and sometimes the meeting could be cancelled).